Betterment/authorized_persona/README.md

 1. Integrate AuthorizedPersona into your user model.

-The example uses ActiveRecord, but any ActiveModel-based ORM will do.
+The example uses ActiveRecord, but any ActiveModel-like ORM will do.
 Your model only needs to have a string attribute named `authorization_tier`.